-- 1. Tutor to introduce the development phase of the Coach Award process and the support mechanisms in place.

-- 2. Tutor to support discussions about getting the 'right' experiences/activities to support their development and how to ensure they are ready for assessment:
+- 1) Tutor to support discussions about getting the 'right' experiences/activities to support their development and how to ensure they are ready for assessment:

-- a.
-Reflective practice
+- a) Reflective practice;

-- b.
-Experience learning on the job
+- b) Experience learning on the job;

-- c.
-Watching or working with other coaches
+- c) Watching or working with other coaches;

-- d.
-Discussions with other coaches and peers
+- d) Discussions with other coaches and peers;

-- e.
-Learning from athletes/participants
+- e) Learning from athletes/participants;

-- f.
-Gaining, and responding to, feedback
+- f) Gaining, and responding to, feedback;

-- g.
-Evaluation to measure effectiveness - h.
-Other formal/informal learning - i.
-Working with a mentor - 3.
-Tutor to discuss the pre-assessment task. - 4.
-Tutor to discuss the practical assessment day process. - 5.
-Tutor to discuss how Communities of Practice can support the process, and explore what their COPs are.
+- g) Evaluation to measure effectiveness;

+- h) Other formal/informal learning;

+- i) Working with a mentor.

+- 2) Tutor to discuss the pre-assessment task.

+- 3) Tutor to discuss the practical assessment day process. - 4) Tutor to discuss how Communities of Practice can support the process, and explore what their COPs are.